 Sole Proprietorships and General Partnerships must file a Form 2 Personal Property Tax Return

-Prior Years FilingsUse the forms below to file previous years annual reports and returns.
-You may also file prior years returns online through Maryland Business Express
+Prior Years' FilingsUse the forms below to file annual reports and personal property returns for years prior to 2020.
+You may also file most of these documents online through Maryland Business Express

 Note: The applications below are in pdf format.
 Users will need to have pdf reader software installed on their computer in order to view, fill-out, download and print an application.
 Please be certain your computer has the free Adobe Reader, or other PDF reader software available.For further information, or to receive a particular form or questionnaire, contact your local Department of Assessments and Taxation office.
 Completed forms must be returned to the appropriate local assessment office.
 A complete location list of local assessment offices can be found at